justinledouxweb/angular-test/README.md

 - As a user, I want to see the average temperature of my entire log
 - As a user, I want to see the highest temperature in my log
 - As a user, I want to see the lowest temperature in my log

+# How to run the project

+Gulp is used to watch and compile HTML, SCSS and JavaScript files.
+Simply run `gulp watch` to start the watcher.

+In order to start the server on `localhost:3000` run `npm start` in other command line window.